kehantan/labbook/docs/assays/plaque.rst

 #.
 Transfer the 6 well plate into incubator.

+*Note:* 10 mL of agarose overlay mixture is sufficient for a 6 well plate.
+For 12 well plate, we can prepare 13 mL of agarose overlay mixture by adding 1.3 mL of agarose to 11.7 mL of fresh 2% DMEM.
+The ratio of agarose to 2% DMEM used in this protocol is 1:9.
+There are some optimisation required depends on the condition of the agarose.
+We might need to increase the volume of agarose to 1.5:8.5 or 2:8 ratio.
+But keep in mind that too much agarose can cause the overlay to be too solid, which will create plaques with very tiny size; whereas too less agarose can cause the overlay to be too fluid, which creates plaques with larger sizes.
+Either outcome might alter the plaque size too much to a point where the plaques can be difficult to count, which is undesirable.

+When working with virus samples, our lab have different procedure to dispose the virus related waste.
+Refer to section :ref:`below  <clean_up>`.

+Section 3 - Fix and stain
+-------------------------

 It usually takes 24 hrs for the CPE to form, and another 24 hrs for the cell infected with virus to die.
 So usually after 48 hrs of incubation, we can fix and stain the plaque.

-Section 3 - Fix and stain
--------------------------
-We use crystal violet to stain the cells that are attached to the 6 well plate.
-The dead cells would detached from the 6 well plate and get washed away, leaving behind a clear spot after staining.
+We use crystal violet to stain the cells that are attached to the well plate.
+The dead cells would detached from the well plate and get washed away, leaving behind a clear spot after staining.

 **Requires**